Marcelo H. del Pilar: Propaganda movement in Spain (1888–1895)

 Del Pilar arrived in Barcelona on January 1, 1889.
 He headed the political section of the Asociación Hispano-Filipina de Madrid (Hispanic Filipino Association of Madrid), an organization of Filipino and Spanish liberals.
-On February 17, 1889, del Pilar wrote a letter to Rizal, praising the young women of Malolos for their bravery.Marcelo H. del Pilar letter to José Rizal dated February 17, 1889, in Spanish, in Epistolario Rizalino, vol. 2, ed.
-Teodoro M. Kalaw (Manila, Philippines: Bureau of Printing), 119–121 These twenty-one young women asked the permission of Governor-General Weyler to allow them to open a night school where they could learn to read and write Spanish.
+On February 17, 1889, del Pilar wrote a letter to Rizal, praising the young women of Malolos for their bravery.
+These twenty-one young women asked the permission of Governor-General Weyler to allow them to open a night school where they could learn to read and write Spanish.
 With Weyler's approval and over the objections of Fr.
 Felipe García, the night school opened in 1889.
 Del Pilar urged Rizal to write a letter in Tagalog to "las muchachas de Malolos," adding that it would be "a help for our champions there and in Manila."
 In his reply to del Pilar, Rizal shared the handwritten manuscript of the letter he wrote to "las malolesas."